 Mobile homes are taken to the property in a single piece, while modular homes often arrive in multiple pieces.

-Where mobile homes feature a foundation of metal devices that tie to the ground.
-On the other hand, modular homes look more like single-family homes.
+Mobile homes feature a foundation of metal devices that tie to the ground.
+Conversely, modular homes look more like single-family homes.

 When trying to confirm whether a home is a mobile (manufactured) home or a modular home, look for the HUD tag, a metal plate attached to the outside of the home.
 If that doesn’t work for you, one of your insurance provider candidates can help you make the determination.